stephenquan/AppStudioMasterClass/SQLViewerDemo/README.md

 ## 3. Error handling

 If the query failed, the error parameter will be not null.
-You can test for it, and, if it exists, it will be set to an error object.be set to an JSON error object.
+You can test for it, and, if it exists, it will be set to an JSON error object.

 ```qml
 var query = db.query("CRAP");